New constitution adopted

 v.
 Appointment of other members of the Executive Committee

 At every Annual General Meeting the non-Officer members of the Executive Committee shall all retire.
 A retiring Executive Committee member may be re-appointed provided he remains a member of The U3A.
-A person may not serve more than three consecutive terms of office as a non-Officer member of the Executive Committee.
+A person may not serve more than six consecutive terms of office as a non-Officer member of the Executive Committee.

 vi.
 Chairman – terms of office and limit on period of service